nicklafferty/craftycody/content/crafts/how-to-put-together-an-athleisure-look-that-vibes.md

 I'm kind of getting into matching sets.
 I'm not sure why.
 Maybe it reminds me of wearing Garanimals as a kid.

 I have two sets right now and they're both green (big surprise).
 One is a jacket and shorts set and the other is more loungewear, but I think I could get away with wearing it out.
+I got them at the Gap and Old Navy respectively.

 What's nice about sets is that the outfit is already made and you can also use them in other outfits as well.